 Data Safety

-This page provides a clear summary of how mypass handles data, formatted to align with the data safety requirements of Google Play, Apple App Store, and Microsoft Store.
+This page provides a clear summary of how mypass handles data, formatted to align with the data safety requirements of Google Play and the Microsoft Store.

 Data Collection